 The strong fixed income momentum that began in the fourth quarter of 2023 abated in the second quarter of 2024, as the Federal Reserve (the "Fed") and market participants looked for indications that the economy was slowing and inflation moderating.
 On balance, the data showed that consumer spending and confidence were weakening, the labor market was moving into better balance, and most importantly, inflation measures were trending toward the Fed's long run target.
 Nevertheless, the Fed was unwilling to adopt a more accommodative monetary policy stance.
 Against the backdrop of diverging economic and monetary policy outlooks, fixed income markets became more cautious, and intra-quarter volatility increased.
-In aggregate, interest rates edged higher and Agency RMBS spreads to benchmark interest rates widened, which drove our negative economic return for the second quarter of -0.9%.
+In aggregate, interest rates edged higher and favorable investment environment, characterized by Agency RMBS mortgage spreads to benchmark interest rates widened, which drove our negative economic return for that remained materially wider than historical norms and within a relatively narrow trading range, declining interest rate volatility, and the second emerging accommodative monetary policy stance by the Federal Reserve (the "Fed"), continued to strengthen in the third quarter of -0.9%.

-For Agency RMBS, the second quarter was a push and pull between evolving supply and demand dynamics.
+For Agency RMBS, 2024.
+The shift in monetary policy was further supported by the second quarter Fed's initial rate cut in September, which was larger than many expected.
+More importantly, the September rate cut marked the end of an extended period of monetary policy restraint, with the Fed communicating its intention to lower short-term rates to a push and pull between evolving supply and demand dynamics.
 On the demand side, bank and foreign demand moderated in the second quarter, while demand from bond funds remained steady, but limited, given an already overweight position.
-On the supply side, seasonal dynamics led to an uptick in Agency RMBS supply, with \$52 billion in supply for the quarter, double the pace of the first quarter.
-As a result, Agency RMBS spreads to Treasuries widened approximately five to 10 basis points across the coupon stack, with current production securities, namely the 5.5% and 6% coupons, experiencing the greatest spread widening given the uptick in supply.
+On the supply side, seasonal dynamics led to an uptick in Agency RMBS supply, with \$52 billion in supply for the quarter, double the pace of the first quarter, neutral level over time.
+As a result, Agency RMBS spreads to Treasuries widened approximately five to 10 basis points Treasury rates declined across the coupon stack, yield curve, and the yield curve ended the quarter with current production securities, namely the 5.5% and 6% coupons, experiencing the greatest spread widening given the uptick in supply.

 Despite the intra-quarter rate volatility, Agency RMBS continued to trade within the relatively narrow spread range that has emerged over the course of the last several quarters.
 For current coupon Agency RMBS, that trading range has evolved to approximately 140 to 160 basis points to a blend of 5- and 10-year Treasury hedges.
 Using a similar combination of swap hedges, that range has evolved to approximately 170 to 190 basis points.
 At quarter end, Agency RMBS spreads to Treasuries and swaps were approximately 150 and 180 basis points, respectively, squarely in the middle of these recent ranges.
-We view this range-bound trading behavior as a positive development for Agency RMBS.
+We view this range-bound trading behavior as a positive development slope for Agency RMBS for the first time in two years.